The Alpine.js x-snap-slider plugin

 </section>

-Consider setting a min-height on the data-pager to prevent layout shifts as the pager is added.
+Consider setting a min-height on [data-pager] to prevent layout shifts as the pager renders.

-You can style the auto-generated pager using the default CSS classes .pager and .marker.
-Alternatively, for integration with CSS utility libraries or custom styling, you can apply your own classes using the data-pager-classes and data-marker-classes attributes on the x-snap-slider element.
+Style the auto-generated pager using the default CSS classes .snap-pager and .snap-marker, or supply your own with data-pager-class and data-marker-class on the x-snap-slider element.

 .group-pager